chsasank/chsasank.github.io/about.md

 I contributed significantly to PyTorch, a deep learning framework used by many organizations around the world.
 I also made numerous contributions to open source and maintains an active profile on Github.
-Some of my contributions include Keras, SimpleITK, Scikit-Learn libaries.
+Some of my contributions include Keras, SimpleITK, Scikit-Learn libraries.
 My own projects on image rectification and feature extraction are also popular.

 Since my childhood, I was always interested in math.
 So, I picked up Electrical